-Minnesotans storm liquor stores, worried that they won't be 'essential services'
+Minnesotans storm liquor stores, and an 'essential' debate emerges

 “We are hearing no sign from the governor’s office that indicates … closing down,” he said.
 “As soon as there are more developments, we are encouraging increasing delivery and curbside pickups.”

-The municipally-owned liquor stores in Elk River, which closed last week, are expected to reopen on Saturday.
+The municipally owned liquor stores in Elk River that closed last week are expected to reopen on Saturday.

 “We were doing four times our normal business last week.
 It was panic buying,” said Joe Audette, liquor operation manager in Elk River.
 “Customers told us on three separate days last week that today is the day the government is going to shut you down.”